Hog-CERN/Hog/docs/02-User-Manual/01-Hog-local/08-Hog-utils.md

 ## compile_questalib.tcl

-This script compiles the Questasim libraries needed to simulate Vivado projects with Questasim.
+This script compiles the QuestaSim libraries needed to simulate Vivado projects with QuestaSim.
 The libraries are stored into the directory *./SimulationLib*.
 Usage:

 ```tcl